-Stage IV Heliport Certificatio n Project Manager (HCPM) (a) HCPM initiate process of internal acceptance of heliport operation manual following sufficiency check as per format given in appendix HB-2. (b) Heliport Operation Manual can be accepted independently after on-site verification.
-HCPM must ensure that all amendments issued are incorporated by the operator in heliport operation manual.
+Stage IV Heliport Certificatio n Project Manager (HCPM) (a) HCPM initiate process of internal acceptance of heliport operation manual following sufficiency check as per format given in appendix HB-2. (b) Heliport Operation Manual can be accepted independently after on-site varification.
+HCPM must ensure that all amendemnts issued are incorporated by the operator in heliport operation manual.
 If there are any observation during on-site visit, same be got clarified and incorporated in the manual before process of acceptance. (c) Once HOM is accepted, HCPM should convey the acceptance of HOM to the operator and send one copy of accepted heliport operation manual to heliport operator.
-Alternatively, accepted heliport operation manual can also be sent along with heliport certificate, if not Manual should be accepted within 20 working days from the date of completion of heliport inspection including any clarification from operator, modification and internal approval.
-HOM acceptance is a parallel activity between the period of submission of HOM and acceptance of corrective action plan or acceptance of final finding report which ever is later. ---------- -- -- --
+Alternatively, accepted heliport operation manual can also be sent along with heliport certificate, if not Manual should be accepted within 20 working days from the date of completion of ---------- -- -- ---